iridakos/iridakos.github.io/_posts/2019-04-10-shell-navigation-with-autocomplete.markdown

 ---
 layout: default
-title:  "Shell navigation to aliased directories with autocomplete"
+title:  "Linux shell navigation to aliased directories with autocomplete"
-description: "A Linux shell script for registering directory aliases and navigating to them with autocomplete."
+description: "A Linux shell script for registering directory aliases and navigating to them with tab completion."
-preview: "A Linux shell script for registering directory aliases and navigating to them with autocomplete."
+preview: "A Linux shell script for registering directory aliases and navigating to them with tab completion."
-date: 2019-04-09 17:00:00 +0300
+date: 2019-04-10 16:00:00 +0300
 image: "https://iridakos.com/assets/images/posts/goto/goto.gif"
 category: "tutorials"
 identifier: "shell-navigation-goto"